-2. Lost World Of Tambun -Lost World Of Tambun is an action-packed, wholesome family adventure destination.
-This self-contained wonderland is cocooned by lush tropical jungle, natural hot springs, breath-taking limestone features of 400 million years of age and seven amazing attraction parks making it the ultimate day and night destination for a unique eco-adventure excursion for visitors of all ages.
+2. Lost World of Tambun – It is an action packed, wholesome family adventure destination.
+This self-contained wonderland is cocooned by lush tropical jungle, natural hot springs, breathtaking limestone features of 400 million years of age and seven amazing attraction parks making it the ultimate day and night destination for a unique eco-adventure excursion for visitors of all ages.
 Just a stone’s throw away is the Lost World Hotel, a perfect snooze chamber after a long day of adventure.
-Lost World of Tambun offers not only a “lost paradise” that promises fun and wholesome experience for all ages but also a conducive learning environment with a range of fun educational elements around the park.
-We are also the only theme park in Southeast Asia with natural hot springs coupled with an array of attractions and rides.

 3. Gunung Lang Recreational Park – The park is divided into two sections.
 It is developed around a scenic backdrop of limestone hills of Gunung Lang and Gunung Bilike.
 The main attractions of Taman Rekreasi Gunung Lang are the human-made cascading waterfall atop a limestone hill, a 2 km broad-walk over the swamp and lookout towers.
 There are also facilities like a children’s playground, campsite, mini zoo, a prayer room and washrooms.